Kinesis Data Streams vs SQS – Streaming vs Queuing

 • Kinesis Data Streams supports replay capability

-• Kinesis Data Firehose does not support replay capability
+• Amazon Data Firehose does not support replay capability

 Producers & Consumers

-• Kinesis Data Streams & Kinesis Data Firehose support multiple producer options including SDK, KPL, Kinesis Agent, IoT, etc.
+• Kinesis Data Streams & Amazon Data Firehose support multiple producer options including SDK, KPL, Kinesis Agent, IoT, etc.

-• Kinesis Data Streams support multiple consumers option including SDK, KCL, and Lambda, and can write data to multiple destinations.
+• Kinesis Data Streams supports multiple consumer options including SDK, KCL, and Lambda, and can write data to multiple destinations.
 However, they have to be coded.

-• Kinesis Data Firehose consumers are close-ended and support destinations including:
+• Amazon Data Firehose consumers are close-ended and support destinations including:

 • Amazon S3